BenSauerlaender/case-study-skygate/README.md

-# case study at SkyGate
+# Case Study at SkyGate - API
-A simple web app I'm creating as part of my internship at SkyGate internetworking GmbH
+I'm creating a simple web app as part of my internship at SkyGate internetworking GmbH This is the Backend-Api-part.

-# API
-A "plain" PHP API to provide information to the SPA.
+Its a "plain" PHP no framework.
 ## Development Environment

 - Start the environment